hexatomic/hexatomic/docs/user/src/troubleshooting.md

 First of all, please read the <i class="fa fa-book"></i> [*Contributing guidelines*](https://github.com/hexatomic/hexatomic/tree/master/CONTRIBUTING.md).
 It's a quick read, and the guidelines contain important details.

 Then, when you are logged in, go to <i class="fa fa-pencil"></i> <https://github.com/hexatomic/hexatomic/issues/new> to create a new issue.
+You will need to include the Hexatomic version in the issue.
+If you are unsure what version of Hexatomic you are running, you can open click *About* in the *Help* menu.